Monamoxie/monamoxie/README.md

 ### Projects
 There are no Hello world projects here, these projects were developed with a real-word use case in mind.
 All my projects are richly documented.

-Each project has it's own JIRA board where I manage and plan feature releases, bug fixes etc
+Each project has it's own JIRA board where I brainstorm, manage and plan feature releases, bug fixes etc

 ### Schedule
 I am always building and challenging myself to try something new.
 More projects are currently in the pipeline...